 Project code introduction

-Click spring-jdbc-mysql-client to download the project code, which is a compressed file named spring-jdbc-mysql-client.zip.
+Click spring-jdbc-mysql-client to download the project code, which is a compressed package named spring-jdbc-mysql-client.zip.

 After decompressing it, you will find a folder named spring-jdbc-mysql-client.
 The directory structure is as follows: